 TRAVEL & TOURISM INDUSTRY COWORKING

-What is a coworking space?
+What is a coworking space or flexible workspace?
 Offerings vary greatly, but fundamentally they are offices that provide the short-term leasing of desks or private offices in an environment where other resources, such as meeting rooms and kitchens, are shared.
 Individuals and companies utilise these to escape the home office, to avoid long-term leasing commitments, to hold meetings, hold a professional address or a variety of other uses.

 Coworking spaces differ from more traditional serviced offices with a focus on a warm and welcoming environment where learning and collaboration happens, friends can be made and happiness goes upwards.
 In fact, 89% of people using coworking spaces report being happier for it.